appindesign/M-Time-Series/readme.md

 *Return* A number which is the centred average of the list.

+### fnTableType
+*Purpose* Solves the problems of
+1. Getting a table's type.
+2. Getting a table's type if it were extended with additional columns.

+*Parameters*
+- `table` The table for which the type is to be found (or to which additional columns are to be added).
+- `additionalNames` A list of the names of the additional columns.
+- `additionalTypes` A list of the types of the additional columns.

+*Return* A table type.

 ## Other
 ### DateTimeSafeLocalNow
 Solve the problem of LocalNow being different in the Power BI Service from the source of your data.